 Before she could answer, another co-worker interrupted us to inform us that, Arturas Sakalauskas, the young Lithuanian volunteer guard posted at the checkpoint had died.

-I wondered who I saw loaded onto the ambulance, was it Arturas or a KGB soldier?
+I wondered who I saw loaded onto the ambulances, was it Arturas or a KGB soldier?
 Part of me didn’t want to know.

 With another death, the mood at the Parliament building was one of pending doom, again.
 Another young Lithuanian defender had given his life.